Rainbow (TV series): History

 In 1972, Pamela Lonsdale was asked to create a preschool series for Thames Television.
 She cast John Kane as presenter and Tim Wylton as a bear named Rainbow.
-Violet Philpott was cast as the puppeteer of Zippy, with Peter Hawkins providing his voice, as well as those of Sunshine, Bramble and Pillar, however policy changes after the pilot meant those latter characters were recast.
+Violet Philpott was cast as the puppeteer of Zippy, with Peter Hawkins providing his voice, as well as those of Sunshine, Bramble and Pillar, but the policy changes after the pilot meant those latter characters were recast.
 No script was made for the pilot, which led to Hawkins attempting to rewrite gags, difficult for the preschool audience, and would lead to him departing the show after its first year, recommending Roy Skelton to take over.
 For the first two filmed series, the show was presented by David Cook, with John Leeson as Rainbow, renamed Bungle, and featured songs by the group Telltale.

-Philpott would leave the series after its first year due to suffering a back injury from Zippy’s appearances all being through a window.
+Philpott left the series after its first year due to suffering a back injury from Zippy's appearances all being through a window.
 She was replaced by John Thirtle for the second series, and Ronnie Le Drew from 1974 onto the present day.
 Cook left afterwards due to focusing on his writing career, and was replaced by Geoffrey Hayes.
-John Leeson would also leave at this point, replaced as Bungle by Stanley Bates, and Telltale were replaced by the trio of Charlie Dore, Julian Littman and Karl Johnson, who the following year were replaced by the trio that would eventually become Rod, Jane and Freddy.
-The second series would also introduce George, operated by Valerie Herberden and voiced by Roy Skelton.
-Bungle's appearance was also changed significantly with a completely different head design, more like a teddy bear than the previous grizzly bear look.
+John Leeson also left at this point, replaced as Bungle by Stanley Bates, and Telltale were replaced by the trio of Charlie Dore, Julian Littman and Karl Johnson, who the following year were replaced by the trio that would eventually become Rod, Jane and Freddy.
+The second series also introduced George, operated by Valerie Herberden and voiced by Roy Skelton.
+Bungle's appearance was also changed with a completely different head design, more like a teddy bear than the previous grizzly bear look.

-Herberden was replaced by Malcolm Lord as George’s puppeteer, who Ronnie Le Drew recommended.
-The format of the show was significantly built upon during this era, with the scripts beginning to move beyond the educational format of the show and focussing more on actual storylines, driven by character comedy rather than educational themes.
-More of the episodes were written by the cast members themselves, with Roy Skelton, Stanley Bates, Geoffrey Hayes and Freddy Marks all contributing a significant number of episodes to the show.
+Herberden was replaced by Malcolm Lord as George's puppeteer, who Ronnie Le Drew recommended.
+The format of the show was built upon during this era, with the scripts beginning to move beyond the educational format of the show and focussing more on actual storylines, driven by character comedy rather than educational themes.
+More of the episodes were written by the cast members themselves, with Roy Skelton, Stanley Bates, Geoffrey Hayes and Freddy Marks all contributing episodes to the show.

 In 1989, Rod, Jane & Freddy left the show to concentrate on their own TV series and their touring.
-Rather than replace them, most episodes ditched the song feature altogether and the episodes became increasingly storyline-driven.
+Rather than replace them, most episodes became increasingly storyline-driven.
 Stanley Bates also stepped down from his role as Bungle to contribute as a scriptwriter, with George's puppeteer Malcolm Lord taking over as Bungle.
 George was now operated by Tony Holtham.